srividya-kuntla/Face-liveness-detection-using-CNN/README.md

-# CNN-based Image Classification with Multiple Datasets
+# CNN-based Image Classification

-This repository contains two separate implementations of Convolutional Neural Networks (CNN) trained on two different datasets:
+This repository contains implementation of Convolutional Neural Networks (CNN) with:

-Kaggle Dataset: The first notebook (CNN-Kaggle.ipynb) is trained on a dataset from Kaggle, focused on image classification tasks.

 NUAA Dataset: The second notebook (CNN-NUAA.ipynb) uses the NUAA dataset, likely related to face detection or liveness detection, based on common uses of this dataset.
 Project Overview